Our Services

 Helpful Resources

-Combining metformin and alcohol can impair lactate clearance and raise the rare risk of lactic acidosis, especially if you have kidney or liver issues, dehydration, or a history of heavy drinking.
-Warning signs like extreme fatigue, muscle cramps, rapid breathing, nausea, and dizziness require prompt medical evaluation.
+Mixing metformin and alcohol can impair lactate clearance and increase the rare but serious risk of lactic acidosis.
+This risk is higher if you have kidney or liver problems, are dehydrated, or drink heavily.
+Watch for warning signs including extreme fatigue, muscle cramps, rapid breathing, nausea, and dizziness — all of which require prompt medical evaluation.

 Metformin is one of the most widely prescribed medications for type 2 diabetes.
 It works by reducing glucose production in the liver and improving your body's response to insulin.
 Alcohol, on the other hand, is metabolized in ways that can interfere with blood sugar control and organ function.
 Understanding Metformin and alcohol side effects—especially the rare but serious risk of lactic acidosis—is crucial for anyone managing diabetes.